 “A gorgeous old country pub with 8 modern rooms and fantastic prices”

-In the beautiful Somerset town of Mells, with its 15th-century stone houses and Grade I-listed church, this ancient coaching inn was given a brilliant makeover in just 3 months, reopening its doors on Valentines Day.
-Fitting, that, because we visited a week later and fell in love with its quaint cobbled courtyard, its winding warren of beamed rooms and its modern Farrow & Ball reincarnation.
+In the beautiful Somerset town of Mells, with its 15th-century stone houses and Grade I-listed church, we fell in love with this ancient coaching inn.
+The quaint cobbled courtyard, the winding warren of beamed rooms and the modern Farrow & Ball hues.
 We drank ale by a roaring fire, dined on crayfish and Cornish pollock by candlelight, then wandered upstairs to our stylish bedroom where we slept in absolute peace.
-It was no surprise the place was already abuzz with well-to-do locals and London weekenders - Mells is now on the map.
+It was no surprise the place is usually abuzz with locals and visitors alike.

-- Stunning country-house style rooms with tweed button-back armchairs, contemporary art, gorgeous bathrooms and insanely comfortable beds; great value for money
+- Stunning country-style rooms with contemporary art, gorgeous bathrooms and insanely comfortable beds; great value

 - Staff are genuinely friendly and service is excellent